Getting started with Yokan

 Instantiating a Yokan provider

-Yokan adopts the typical Mochi microservice architecture (used for instance in the Margo microservice template), with a server library providing the microservice’s provider implementation, a client library providing access to its capabilities (e.g., putting and getting key/value pairs), and an admin library providing control over the providers (creating and destroying databases).
-Hence the first thing we need to do is instantiate a provider.
+Yokan adopts the typical Mochi microservice architecture (used for instance in the Margo microservice template), with a server library providing the microservice’s provider implementation, and a client library providing access to its capabilities (e.g., putting and getting key/value pairs).
+A provider is what holds a database, hence the first thing we need to do is instantiate a provider.

 Since we have enabled Bedrock support, let’s take advantage of that and write a config.json file for Bedrock to use (if you are not familiar with Bedrock, I highly recommand you to read the Bedrock section.
 Using Bedrock will save you development time since it allows you to bootstrap a Mochi service using a JSON file instead of writing code).